julienmjaquet/web_scraping_tutorial/tutorial.md

           todesjahr <- NA
           beschreibung <- paste(a[2:length(a)], collapse =" ")
 ```
 Regardless of the alternative, we now want to create the row we are going to add to the `personalities` data.frame.
 We extract the name of the municipality from the original `swissdata` dataframe (from row `i`), the canton and the BFS Id.
-We generate the data.frame on the basis of all the generated objects.
-Finally, we bind the generated data.frame (of a single row, that is `personalities_j`) to the personalities data.frame.
+We generate the dataframe based on all the generated objects.
+Finally, we bind the generated dataframe (of a single row, that is `personalities_j`) to the personalities dataframe.
 ```
         gemeinde <- swissdata$`Offizieller Gemeindename`[i]
         kanton <- swissdata$Kanton[i]